MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-general-ledger.md

     Open the page [here](https://businesscentral.dynamics.com/?page=118)
 * The **General Posting Setup** page

     Similarly, on the **General Posting Setup** page, you specify how you want to set up combinations of general business and general product posting groups.
-Posting groups map entities like customers, suppliers, items, resources, and sales and purchase documents to general ledger accounts.
+Posting groups map entities like customers, vendors, items, resources, and sales and purchase documents to general ledger accounts.
 You fill in a line for each combination of business posting group and product posting group.
 But you can also open each line in its own posting setup card.
 For more information, see [Posting Group Setups](finance-posting-groups.md).

     > [!TIP]
     > If you cannot see the fields that you are looking for in the **General Posting Setup** page, then use the horizontal scroll bar at the bottom of the page to scroll to the right.